Mc-Cheater/Portfolio/README.md

   these weight will then represent the features on the vectorial space after the training.

   ### Clustering and similarity
-  During this section i will briefly present the principles behind the clustering algorithms present on the figure Clustering algorithm and similarity.
+  During this section i will briefly present the principles behind some clustering algorithms .
   Then i will present **Hashian and Liu** Hypergraphs modelisation proposal for capturing similarity between features of a qualitatif dataset based on frequency.

   ##### AHC